-The decision to close part of Hampden St to traffic is being praised a resident who says that he is often the ‘first responder’ to accidents at the busy intersection.
+The decision to close part of Hampden St to traffic is being praised by a resident who says that he is often the ‘first responder’ to accidents at the busy intersection.

 Hampden St resident Dominic Alford says he has seen many injuries sustained while living there.

 One time he looked out the window to see what he thought was a mannequin on top of a car.